jerichosiahaya/StudentEnrollmentMicroservices/README.md

 }
 ```

 Both of `courseId` and `studentId` are foreign key so you can't update both of that values, you can delete that row instead.
-The only thing you can update from that table is `grade` and HTTP method update authorization roles for this table is set only to `admin`, so student can't change their own grade because that's doesn't make any sense 😕.
+The only thing you can update from that table is `grade` and HTTP method update authorization roles for this table is set only to `admin`, so student can't change their own grade.